Animalia Life

 Genetic Tests

-Tests of Genotype: Direct test for exercise induced collapse (EIC) is available from the University of Minnesota Veterinary Diagnostic Lab.
+Tests of Genotype: Direct test for exercise induced collapse (EIC) is

 Recommended testing: Thyroid profile including autoantibodies.